-A new simplified analytical method is presented for assessing face reinforcement in deep tunnels within a homogeneous rock mass, excluding groundwater effects.
+A new simplified analytical method is presented for assessing face reinforcement in deep tunnels within a homogeneous isotropic rock mass, excluding groundwater effects.
 This method employs the convergence-confinement approach to determine the plastic radius at the tunnel face, which is then used to estimate the plastic volume ahead of the tunnel face.
 The face reinforcement pattern is incorporated to calculate the supporting bolt pressure.
-An application is demonstrated in the TELT project, where a tunnel is excavated in a squeezing ground with tunnel face instabilities.
+An application of this method is demonstrated in the TELT project, where a tunnel is excavated in squeezing ground conditions, posing challenges to tunnel face stability.
 The method shows good agreement with the reinforcement scheme implemented in the project.
 The method can be extended to account for the support installed behind the tunnel face, which directly impacts the extent of the plastic zone ahead of the tunnel face.
 This face stability approach will be tested on the TELT CO7 works currently being excavated in the squeezing zone at Saint-Martin-la-Porte.